Katrine-Marie/PHP-boilerplate2018/README.md

 Boilerplate code for smaller PHP projects.
 2018 version.

 Page templates go in the `/pages` folder, include-files such as header, footer or reusable widgets go in the `/includes` folder, and functionality code goes in the `/code` folder.
 OOP classes go in the `/classes` folder.
-Autoloader enabled.
+Classes are autoloaded.

 ## How To Use
 Drop into the root of the project folder.